Where to? Any dates • 1 guest

 There is no one-size-fits-all price point, and for good reason.
 Renting a jet ski won’t cost the same as chartering a 50-ft luxury yacht in Miami.
 Several factors determine your final price:

 1. Boat Type: Small fishing boats and motorboats are the most budget-friendly.
 Pontoons and catamarans fall in the mid-tier, while yachts and luxury cruisers command higher prices due to size, amenities, and crew requirements.
-You can browse different types like sailboats, motorboats, and superyachts on Boat.Rent.
+You can browse different types like sailboats, motorboats, and superyachts on boat.rent/.

 2. Duration: Boat rentals are typically priced by the hour, half-day (4 hours), full-day (8 hours), or multi-day/week charters.
 Naturally, longer durations provide better value per hour.